 Taos Pueblo, #2 on USA Today’s Best Native American Experience, is the only Native American community designated both a UNESCO World Heritage Site and a National Historic Landmark.
 In a community over 1,000 years old, the multi-story adobe buildings remain largely unchanged from what Spanish explorers found in 1540.
 Native-guided tours depart every 20 minutes year-round.

 A visit to Albuquerque’s Indian Pueblo Cultural Center is a must-do, as it is known as the Gateway to the 19 Pueblos of New Mexico.
 The center celebrated its 40th anniversary in 2016, and it built a permanent exhibit, “We Are of This Place: The Pueblo Story” to commemorate the occasion.
-The center is home to several rotating exhibits, as well as the Pueblo Harvest, the onsite café, which features a pre-contact menu, as well as several themed dinners, such as a pairing dinner with Bow & Arrow Brewing Co., a Native-owned brewery.
-It also features traditional Native dances each weekend, and it is the home of the 5th Annual Pueblo Film Fest, taking place from November 16-18 and is only film festival in the country devoted to the work of Pueblo filmmakers and actors.
+The center is home to several rotating exhibits, as well as the Pueblo Harvest Cafe, the onsite restaurant, which features a pre-contact menu, as well as several themed dinners, such as a pairing dinner with Bow & Arrow Brewing Co., a Native-owned brewery.
+It also features traditional Native dances each weekend, and it is the home of the Annual Pueblo Film Fest, taking place in November and is only film festival in the country devoted to the work of Pueblo filmmakers and actors.

 Grab a guided tour at Puye Cliff Dwellings in Española.
 Puye Cliffs were once home to the ancestors of the Santa Clara Pueblo, and the mesa-top remains of the old civilization are preserved and able to be explored.
 The site was first inhabited around 900 A.D., and visitors can revel in the spectacular views of the stunning Sangre de Cristo mountain range.
 Tours depart hourly.